anna-berezovskaya/eTherapists/README.md

 # eTherapists

-This is the eThrapists test app created by Anna Berezovskaya.
+This is the eTherapists test app created by Anna Berezovskaya.
 Please, read the following file before starting.

 <b>1.
 Database Structure</b>
 Simplified implementation of Database was created to serve the app's needs.
 There are several tables: